-Scientific name: Lycogala epidendrum (L.) Fries
+Scientific name: Lycogala epidendrum (L.) Fr.

-Derivation of name: Epidendrum means "on wood" in
+Derivation of name: epidendrum means "on wood" in

 reference to its typical habitat.

-Synonyms: Lycoperdon epidendrum
+Synonyms: Lycoperdon epidendrum L.

 Common name(s): Wolf's milk slime; Toothpaste slime.